kevinpruvost/kevinpruvost_epitech/CPE_2018/CPE_solostumper_1_2018/README.md

 We had 6 tries to complete this module and I succeeded at the first try.

-The program I had to make was named "countwords", it was a program which counted in a sentence the  </br>
+The program I had to make was named "countwords", it was a program which was counting in a sentence the  </br>
-number of times a word appeared.
-I had to display them in the order they appeared, and only alphanumeric </br>
+number of times the words present in the sentence appeared.
+I had to display them in the order they appeared, </br>
-characters had to be treated.
+and only alphanumeric characters had to be treated.